 Grants available to implement those efficient measures you’ve been thinking of

-Businesses with 5+ employees can get a grant of £1,000-£5,000 to implement measures such as LEDs, solar PV, efficient boilers, insulation, heating and cooling systems, equipment upgrades and much more.
+Eligible businesses can get a grant of up to £6,750 to implement measures such as LEDs, solar PV, efficient boilers, insulation, heating and cooling systems, equipment upgrades and much more.

 Talking carbon emissions – the business opportunity to reduce them